🔼The name Eliada: Summary

 - One of the lesser known sons of king David, who is mentioned among the eleven sons who were born to him in Jerusalem (2 Samuel 5:16).
 The same list of names occurs in 1 Chronicles 3:8, and again in 1 Chronicles 14:7, except that now Eliada is called Beeliada.
 It happens a few times in the Bible that a name that consists of the name Baal became changed to something else.

-- The father of Rezon, who had fled from king Hadadezer of Zobah, and whom God raised as a satan to Solomon, because the latter had turned away from YHWH and had began to serve idols (1 Kings 11:23).
+- The father of Rezon, who had fled from king Hadadezer of Zobah, and whom God raised as a satan to Solomon, because the latter had turned away from YHWH and had begun to serve idols (1 Kings 11:23).

 - A Benjaminite commander of 200,000 archers in service of king Jehoshaphat (2 Chronicles 17:17).